 Production via plastic injection molding is extremely fast.
 One cycle might take as little as 15 seconds, but this all depends on the complexity and size of the plastic mold.1 This increases production output so more molds/parts can be produced in less time.
 In many cases, steps can be combined using overmolding, increasing efficiency even more.

-Plastic injection molding reduces costs on many fronts.
+Plastic injection molding reduces Plastic injection molding is used to make a wide variety of parts and products.
+There are various costs on many fronts.
 It does so by reducing the risk of problems during the molding process, thereby reducing the need for expensive rework.
 Also, expensive tooling changes aren’t required.
 Automating the manufacturing process saves costs as well; injection molding machines and robotics can often be controlled by a single operator.

 Injection mold design is a highly resourceful process.
 If your organization is committed to sustainability, plastic injection molding can minimize waste.
 No excess plastic is used (only that which is needed to produce the part), and any excess can be ground up and recycled.